-Disclaimer: I do not recommend any specific brand of essential oils, and I do not get paid or make commission for any sales from any essential oil company.
+Disclaimer: I do not recommend any one specific brand of essential oils, and I do not get paid or make commission for any sales from any essential oil company.
 Essential oils are not regulated by the FDA which is why you want to purchase from a highly reputable company.
 Good ones that I know of are Doterra, Young Living, and Melaleuca.

 Aroma: Sweet, minty, refreshing!
 Smells like wintergreen mints/gum or Bengay.
 It has a VERY powerful scent.

 Benefits: Anti-inflammatory, analgesic (pain relief), antispasmodic (relieves spasms), warming.

 Properties: HIGHLY concentrated in methyl salicylate.
 For this reason, wintergreen essential oil can be highly toxic when used incorrectly!
 More on that below.
 Methyl salicylate is an ester (chemical compound) that is responsible for the analgesic abilities of the wintergreen essential oil.
 Fun fact: Only two plants in the world provide this ester in such a high concentration (making up over 90% of the oil): wintergreen and birch.